rpryzant/delete_retrieve_generate/README.md

 ![curves](https://i.imgur.com/jfYaDBr.png)

-Checkpoints, logs, decodings, and TensorBoard summaries will go into config's `working_dir`.
+Checkpoints, logs, decodings, and TensorBoard summaries are written in the config's `working_dir`.

 See `yelp_config.json` for all of the training options.
 The most important parameter is `model_type`, which can be set to `delete`, `delete_retrieve`, or `seq2seq` (which is a standard translation-style model).